 One indication of the bank's overall level of lending activity is its LTD ratio.
-The table below displays the bank's average LTD ratio in comparison to those of regional peers.
-The average LTD ratio represents an 18-quarter average, dating back to the bank's last CRA evaluation.
+The following table displays the bank's average LTD ratio in comparison to those of regional peers.
+The average LTD ratio represents a 17-quarter average dating back to the bank's last CRA evaluation in 2020.

-LTD Ratio Analysis Name Headquarters Asset Size (\$000s) as of September 30, 2020 Average LTD Ratio FNB Oxford Bank Oxford, Mississippi \$440,348 69.6% Clarksdale, Mississippi \$362,343 71.9% Regional Banks Baldwyn, Mississippi \$395,545 65.2% Iuka, Mississippi \$322,026 59.1%
+LTD Ratio Analysis LTD Ratio Analysis Name Headquarters Asset Size \$ (000s) as of December 31, 2024 Average LTD Ratio FNB Oxford Bank Oxford, Mississippi \$817,381 56.8% Greenwood, Mississippi \$961,776 59.7% Regional Banks New Albany, Mississippi \$774,450 61.5% Pontotoc, Mississippi \$483,846 63.7%

-Based on data from the previous table, the bank's level of lending is in line with that of other banks in the region.
-During the review period, the bank's quarterly LTD ratio experienced a generally stable trend with an average of 69.6 percent.
-In comparison, the average LTD ratios for the regional peers were similar; one peer's LTD ratio exhibited a generally stable trend as well, while one slightly increased and one slightly decreased during the same 18-quarter period.
+Based on data from the previous table, the bank's level of lending is in line with other similarly situated banks in the region.
+The bank's quarterly LTD ratio ranged from a high of 62.2 percent at the start of the review period to a low of 52.2 percent as of June 30, 2022.
+The bank's LTD ratio average of 56.8 percent is close to regional bank averages, which ranged from 59.7 percent to 63.7 percent.
 Therefore, compared to data from regional banks, the bank's average LTD ratio is reasonable given the bank's size, financial condition, and credit needs of its assessment areas.